-Descendants of each module will be checked - so if mypackage.one is forbidden from importing mypackage.two.green.
+Descendants of each module will be checked - so if mypackage.one is forbidden from importing mypackage. two, then mypackage.one.blue will be forbidden from importing mypackage.two.green.
 Indirect imports will also be checked.

 External packages may also be forbidden.